ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

   future.
 * Define APIs for assigning / routing public IPs / prefixes to members of a network / subnet.
 * Adapt the `compute.Machine` type to integrate with the network API.
+* Have fully integrated IP address management for all resources (IPAM).
 * It should be possible to extend the API in the future to achieve the following (listed by decreasing priority):
     * Regulate Communication within a subnet (plus security concepts)
     * Subnet-to-subnet communication (plus security concepts)